Updated April 10, 2023

 Example of Kubernetes Secrets

 Now we explore some ways to use the like-above created secrets in pods definition.
-But first, we must note below points:
+But first, we must note the below points:

 - Multiple Pods can refer to the same.